Vitamin K2: a ‘super-vitamin’ with lifelong benefits

 Vitamin K2 also has benefits for children and plays a significant role in their overall health, promoting bone mineralisation and the development of a healthy cardiovascular system.

-A breadth of potential applications
+Vitamin K2: A breadth of potential applications

 Vitamin K2 is available today in the form of food supplements.
 It is also found in functional foods and functional beverages such as sports nutrition supplements in protein powder, formula milk, fizzy drinks, and chocolate bars.
 “We strive to constantly innovate and adapt to new consumer habits”, added Xavier Berger.
 A pioneer in the development of vitamin K2, Gnosis by Lesaffre now offers the most complete product range in the market.
 The business unit of the Lesaffre Group will continue to research and promote the benefits of this nutrient essential to good health.